lizadaly/windrift/README.md

 Any string can be passed to a Map, but typically you'll pass in a specific inventory value, as above.

+Maps can return a variety of types:

+* Plain text (this is most common)
+* HTML, of arbitrary complexity
+* A function, which executes arbitrary code

-The combination of Lists and Maps can unlock a surprising amount of interactivity.
+The combination of Lists and Maps can unlock a surprising amount of interactivity:

+* A List can take, as its `expansions` argument, a function rather than a handwritten array.
+* A Map can return a List, or other Maps.
+* Both Lists and Maps can accept various callbacks to execute arbitrary code during their lifecycles.

+See the [Advanced demo](https://lizadaly.github.io/windrift/examples/advanced/) for some ways to use Lists and Maps to create rich experiences.

 ### Other components